minutis-redcall/redcall/symfony/bundles/twilio-bundle/README.md

 WEBSITE_URL=your website base url, used to generate absolute urls without possible host injections TWILIO_ACCOUNT_SID=your account sid TWILIO_AUTH_TOKEN=your auth token
-TWILIO_CALL=the phone number to send and receive phone calls TWILIO_SMS=the phone number to send and receive text messages
 ```

 Add the bundle in the project: